 Provides information on the Employment and Training Administration, the Electronic Tools Guide, and other helpful employment information.

 The LMI Advisory Group meet every quarter with EDD LMI staff to exchange ideas, discuss data needs, and receive a preview of new LMI products in development.

-- Industry Code Review
+- Industry Code Review for EDD Records

 Request an industry code review for my business.